bohuizhang/bohuizhang.github.io/_pages/about.md

 * Natural language processing in knowledge graph construction, especially the usage of prompt engineering and large language models
 * Explainable AI in knowledge graphs

 Prior to King's, I received my master's degree in Applied Data Science at University of Southern California (USC) in 2021.
-In USC, I worked on Wikidata enrichment and Link Open Data with Dr. [Filip Ilievski](http://www.ilievski.info/) at [CKG @ ISI](https://www.isi.edu/centers-ckg/).
+In USC, I worked on Wikidata enrichment and Linked Open Data with Dr. [Filip Ilievski](http://www.ilievski.info/) at [CKG @ ISI](https://www.isi.edu/centers-ckg/).
 I had an internship working on neural architecture search at Alibaba Cloud in Summer 2021.